Brought to you by:

 Want to perfect your pitch?

-We’re running a free event on 4th November on how to pitch yourself and stand out from the crowd.
-It’s the perfect preparation for your competition entry by will also teach you skills you can use in interviews, presentations and every day life.
+We’re ran a free event on 4th November on how to pitch yourself and stand out from the crowd.
+It’s the perfect preparation for your competition entry and will also teach you skills you can use in interviews, presentations and every day life.

 Example pitch: Kofi’s story